 To trade indices, you can gain exposure to an entire industry or economy with only one trade.
 The FTSE Group, Deutsche Börse, and Standard & Poor’s are examples of well-known indexes.

 They are essentially baskets of distinct but related equities usually ranked by independent institutions.
-Although most traders are familiar with the names and abbreviations of the major global trade indices, not everyone is aware that they may also trade using CFDs indices.
+Most traders are unaware of trading using the CFDs, they are merely familiar with the names and abbreviations of major global trade indices.

 Stock index CFDs can be analyzed, purchased, and sold the same way traditional equities can.
 These are used to track the progress of a group of stocks.
 Learn everything there is to know to trade indices, including how to trade them and which markets you can access.